irmen/prog8/docs/source/libraries.rst

     - 16 = compiled for CommanderX16 with 65C02 CPU
     - 64 = compiled for Commodore-64 with 6502/6510 CPU

+``exit(returncode)``
+    Immediately stops the program and exits it, with the returncode in the A register.
+    Note: custom interrupt handlers remain active unless manually cleared first!

 ``memcopy(from, to, numbytes)``
     Efficiently copy a number of bytes from a memory location to another.
     NOTE: 'to' must NOT overlap with 'from', unless it is *before* 'from'.